-Any one Borrower of a joint Loan can operate and instruct us to act in relation to the joint Loan, provided that only your designated Good Loans Advisor or Financial Wellbeing Coach may deliver a drawdown request.
+Any one Borrower of a joint Loan can operate and instruct us to act in relation to the joint Loan, provided that only your designated Good Loans Coach or Financial Wellbeing Advocate may deliver a drawdown request.

 Each Borrower of a joint Loan is liable to us alone and together, in respect of any amount owing to us on that Loan.
 This means that we may ask any one of you to pay part or all of the money that is owed under a joint Loan.
 We do not need to ask any other Borrower to pay or contribute to any amount owing to us.